alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/TargetTemperature-v1.md

 Maximum value of target temperature, expressed in Celsius.
 If there is no maximum value available, this shall be set to 0x7FF0000000000000.
+The EmitsChangedSignal value of this property can be updated to "const" once that feature is available in Core.

 #### StepValue